radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 When TLS-based EAP methods such as TTLS or PEAP are used, they still transport passwords inside of the TLS tunnel.
 It is possible for an authentication server to terminate the TLS tunnel, and then proxy the inner data over RADIUS/UDP.
 The design of both TTLS and PEAP make this process fairly trivial.
 The inner data for TTLS is in Diameter AVP format, which can be trivially transformed to RADIUS attributes.
 The inner data for PEAP is commonly EAP-MSCHAPv2, which can also be trivially transformed to bare EAP, or to MS-CHAPv2.

 Similar issues apply to RADIUS/TLS and IPSec.
-A proxy receiving packets over IPSec could terminate the secure tunnel, and then forward the RADIUS packets over an insecure transport protocol.
+A proxy receiving packets over IPSec terminates the secure tunnel, but then might forward the packets over an insecure transport protocol.
 While this process could arguably be seen as a misconfiguration issue, it is never the less possible due to the design of the RADIUS protocol.
 The design of RADIUS security is that it is "hop by hop", and there is no way for one "hop" to know anything about, or to control, the security of another "hop".

 The only solution to either issue would be to create a new protocol which is secure by design.
 Unfortunately that path is not possible, and we are left with the recommendations contained in this document.